-Compiler's note. - The federal law providing for the distribution of a portion of the funds received from forest reserves is compiled as 16 U.S.C. § 500.
+Compiler's note. - The federal law providing for the distribution of a portion of the funds received from forest reserves is compiled in the United States Code as Title 16, § 500.

 6-11-2.
 [Transmission of money to counties.]

 The treasurer of the state of New Mexico shall transmit to the treasurers of the various counties in which forest reserves are situated, the proportion of money in his hands from the source mentioned which shall be due such county, such proportion to be based upon the number of acres of forest reserve in such county.